geoffrey4444/spectre-cpp-basics/LessonOutlines/Lesson2.md

 - Challenge: add a member function that returns the area

-- Add evil_area() that changes the length after computing the area, show how const member functions prevents this
+- Add evil_perimeter() that changes the length after computing the area, show how const member functions prevents this

 - Add static const number_of_sides variable and function: same for all rectangles, introduce <cstddef>, size_t

-- Challenge: change static variable to static function that takes no arguments and returns the number of sides
+- Change static variable to static function that takes no arguments and returns the number of sides

 - Split into hpp, cpp ... #pragma once to avoid multiple definitions of rect